Attacker-defender Stackelberg games have become a popular

 LAX Police, the FAMS and the TSA.
 Unfortunately, most of

 the existing solution approaches do not model two key uncertainties of the real-world: there may be noise in the defender’s

 execution of the suggested mixed strategy and/or the observations made by an attacker can be noisy.
-In this paper, we provide a framework to model these uncertainties, and demonstrate that previous strategies perform poorly in such uncertain settings.
-We also provide RECON, a novel algorithm that
+In this paper, we analyze a framework to model these uncertainties, and demonstrate that previous strategies perform poorly in such uncertain settings.
+We also analyze RECON, a novel algorithm that

 computes strategies for the defender that are robust to such